yousefvand/shellman-ebook/manuscript/structure.md

 # Shellman Structure {#structure}

 *Shellman* divides its content into semantical categories named **namespace**.
 The concept is already familiar to programmers, but in simple words it means *keeping related materials together under a generic name*.
-So if you need to do something with `String` like changing it to `upper case` then it makes sense to look at `String` namespace.
+So if you need to do something with `String` like changing it to `upper case` then it makes sense to look at `string` namespace.

 ![String Namespace](images/ns-string.png)